Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 How to Clean Your Mask Tools

-Proper cleaning extends tool life and prevents bacteria buildup.
-Clean immediately after each use.
+Proper cleaning extends tool life and prevents germ buildup.
+Clean right away after each use.

 Cleaning Silicone Tools